Looking after our winter wellbeing is even more important this year. Here are a few winter wellbeing tips from me to stay on top of yours.

 20. Feed the birds

 If you just want to sit on your arse and watch the world go by, THAT IS FINE.
-Be kind to yourself.
+Winter wellness is all about being kind to yourself.

 If you’re not able to get out and see nature for yourself, as much as you like, then how about installing a cool bird feeder and getting them to come to you?